Democrats dominate as economic woes take a toll on Trump's GOP. Takeaways from Election Day 2025

 Fearing a bad night, Trump tried to distance himself from the election results.

-The president endorsed Ciattarelli in New Jersey’s governor's race but held only a pair of tele-town halls on his behalf, including one Monday night.
-Trump also did a Monday night tele-town hall for Virginia Republican candidates, but he did not mention Earle-Sears, speaking mostly in favor of the GOP candidate for attorney general.
+The president endorsed Ciattarelli in New Jersey but held only a pair of tele-town halls on his behalf, including one Monday night.
+Trump also did a Monday night tele-town hall for Virginia Republican candidates, but he focused mostly in favor of the GOP candidate for attorney general, who also lost.

-Earle-Sears was nonetheless a fierce defender of Trump, just as Ciattarelli was in New Jersey.

 A new star for Democrats (and Republicans) in New York City